Synesso/scweery/README.markdown

 }
 </pre>

 Now you have drinks!
-It is a _Tray_ of _Espresso_s selected from many well-known Melbourne cafes.
+It is a _Tray_ of _Espresso_ drinks selected from many well-known Melbourne cafes.
 Mint as.

 ## Halp!
 It doesn't do what I want (or what it should).